-Box office income \$304k (\$81k) was deferred until the future periods in which the productions occur.
+Box office income of \$147k (\$304k) was deferred until the future periods in which the productions occur.

-Sponsorship income \$2k (\$37k) was deferred until the following financial year to the period of the production per the sponsorship agreement.
+Sponsorship income of \$38k (\$2k) was deferred until the following financial year to the period of the production per the sponsorship agreement.

-Grant income \$1,653k (\$885k) received at the end of 2021-22 from the Australian Council for the Arts, Arts SA and from the Restart Investment to Sustain and Expand (RISE) Fund was provided to support the Company's future programs.
+Grant income of \$947k (\$1,653k) received at the end of 2022-23, from the Australian Council for the Arts, Arts SA and the Department of Education, was deferred to support the Company's future programs.